venenux/alpine-wiki/documents/alpine-newbie-qemu-virtualization.md

 `qemu` its a emulation system that uses KVM (kernel virual machine) and also are capable of hypervision!

+Initially QEMU was an emulation engine, with a Just-In-Time compiler (TCG) to dynamically translate target instruction set architecture (ISA) to host ISA.

+Nowadays, QEMU offers virtualization through different accelerators.
+Virtualization is considered an accelerator because it prevents unneeded emulation of instructions when host and target share the same architecture.

+Only system level (aka supervisor/ring0) instructions might be emulated/intercepted.

 #### modes of emulation:

 * Full: the qemu emulates all the machine, like have a pc inside other pc
 * USer: the qemu uses binary translation so prograsm runs like into the native orignal machine

+#### terminology to understand mechanish

+The **host** is the plaform and architecture which QEMU is running on, is the native machine where the qemu will run the virtual machine

+The **guest** is the architecture which is emulated by QEMU, is the target machine that will be emulated from the host or native machine.

+The **device front** end is how a device is presented to the guest.
+The type of device presented should match the hardware that the guest operating system is expecting to see.
+All devices can be specified with the `--device` command line option.
+Running QEMU with the command line options `--device help` will list all devices.
+Running QEMU with command line `--device foo,help` will list optons for "foo" device.
+The **device front* end is often paired with a back end, which describes how the hosts devices resources are used in the emulation.

+The **device back** end describes how the data from the emulated device will be processed by QEMU.
+The configuration of the back end is usually specific to the class of device being emulated.
+While the choice of back end is generally transparent to the guest, there are cases where features will not be reported to the guest if the back end is unable to support it.

+The **Device pass through** is where the device is actually given access to the underlying hardware.
+This can be as simple as exposing a single USB device on the host system to the guest or dedicating a video card in a PCI slot to the exclusive.

 #### packages in alpine